 - Private Diploma will be assessed on a case-by-case basis

 Applicants admitted to the programme may be required to undertake bridging units in order to fulfil the required prerequisite knowledge.
 The final decision rests with Murdoch University.

 Successful completion of a recognised approved Diploma qualification or higher, where the language of instruction was English can be considered.

 - Applicants are required to meet Murdoch University English language requirement.
 Please refer to http://www.murdoch.edu.au/_document/International-students/Murdoch_English_Entry_Requirements_Undergraduate.pdf

 Students will attend a combination of lectures, tutorials and workshops in this programme.
 The normal study load for full-time students is 4 units per trimester (4-month term).
 Students have the flexibility to plan their study schedule and enrol in 1 to 4 units per trimester.
 Classes are conducted from Mondays to Fridays, 5 times a week.
 Each unit is supported with 24 contact hours.
 The Dean from Murdoch University is based in Singapore to oversee all academic aspects and ensure a high standard of academic delivery here.

 Each unit is assessed by any combination of class participation, written assignments, project or examinations.
 Assessment methods may vary according to individual unit requirements.

-Students who successfully complete and pass the modules stipulated in the course structure will be awarded Bachelor of Science in Cyber Forensics and Information Security and Web Communication (Double Major) from Murdoch University.
+Students who successfully complete and pass the modules stipulated in the course structure will be awarded Bachelor of Science in Cyber Security and Forensics and Web Communication (Double Major) from Murdoch University.
 The degree will be the same as that awarded to on-campus graduates in Australia.